+That bit of vagueness could help you in some cases.
+Some medical conditions you encounter are best treated with LASIK surgery.
 For example, in research published in the Journal of Refractive Surgery, researchers discuss the use of LASIK to help someone who encountered an amputation of a flap created during LASIK.
 This is a traumatic injury, and it required surgery to preserve the person's eye.
 In this case, LASIK was the best way to help that person recover.

 In a case like this, LASIK is not used to amend vision to help the person eliminate contacts or glasses.
 It is a surgery to help preserve someone's eye health and vision.
 This is the sort of case that could be considered a medical necessity, and it could, in theory, be covered by Medicare.